Canary Islands: Economy and environment

 Spain gave permission in August 2014 for Repsol and its partners to explore oil and natural gas prospects off the Canary Islands, involving an investment of €7.5 billion over four years, to commence at the end of 2016.
 Repsol at the time said the area could ultimately produce 100,000 barrels of oil a day, which would meet 10 percent of Spain's energy needs.
 However, the analysis of samples obtained did not show the necessary volume nor quality to consider future extraction, and the project was scrapped.

 Despite currently having very high dependence on fossil fuels, research on the renewable energy potential concluded that a high potential for renewable energy technologies exists on the archipelago.
 This, in such extent even that a scenario pathway to 100% renewable energy supply by 2050 has been put forward.

-The Canary Islands have great natural attractions, climate and beaches make the islands a major tourist destination, being visited each year by about 12 million people (11,986,059 in 2007, noting 29% of Britons, 22% of Spanish (from outside the Canaries), and 21% of Germans).
-Among the islands, Tenerife has the largest number of tourists received annually, followed by Gran Canaria and Lanzarote.
-The archipelago's principal tourist attraction is the Teide National Park (in Tenerife) where the highest mountain in Spain and third largest volcano in the world (Mount Teide), receives over 2.8 million visitors annually.
+The Canary Islands have great natural attractions, climate and beaches make the islands a major tourist destination, being visited each year by about 12 million people (11,986,059 in 2007, comprising 29% Britons, 22% Spanish from outside the Canaries, and 21% Germans).
+Among the islands, Tenerife receives the largest number of tourists annually, followed by Gran Canaria and Lanzarote.
+The archipelago's principal tourist attraction is the Teide National Park in Tenerife where the highest mountain in Spain and third largest volcano in the world (Mount Teide) receives over 2.8 million visitors annually.

 The combination of high mountains, proximity to Europe, and clean air has made the Roque de los Muchachos peak (on La Palma island) a leading location for telescopes like the Grantecan.

 The islands, as an autonomous region of Spain, are in the European Union and the Schengen Area.
 They are in the European Union Customs Union but outside the VAT area.
 Instead of VAT there is a local Sales Tax (IGIC) which has a general rate of 7%, an increased tax rate of 13.5%, a reduced tax rate of 3% and a zero tax rate for certain basic need products and services.
 Consequently, some products are subject to additional VAT if being exported from the islands into mainland Spain or the rest of the EU.

-This VAT plus transportation costs make very difficult that small Canarian shops sell to the rest of Spain.
+This VAT plus transportation costs make it very difficult for small Canarian shops to sell to the rest of Spain.

 The transportation costs are even higher outside of Tenerife and Gran Canaria.